leifkb/redis_luamodules/README.rst

             return MyLibrary.add_numbers(a, b) * 2
             '''

-Notice that the MyLibrary is defined without a default Redis client object.
+Notice that  ``MyLibrary`` is defined without a default Redis client object.
 If you tried to call it directly from Python like ``MyLibrary.add_numbers(2, 2)``, you would get an error.
 However, you can still call it by passing a Redis client as a keyword argument: ``MyLibrary.add_numbers(2, 2, redis=redis)``.